Statric/dedaptive/README.md

 With the function `dedaptiveIrt`, items are **adaptively selected** and their responses are dynamically incorporated into the probabilistic predictions.
-The function also returns predictions based on the final, subject-specific set of selected items.
+The function also returns predictions based on the final, individualized set of selected items.

 Both functions provide probabilistic predictions for